bjcull/bjcull.github.com/_posts/2016-01-21-angular2-routing-with-asp-net-core-1.md

 The first line `await next();` immediately passes the request off to the next piece of middleware in the pipeline.
 This is because we don't know if we need to take any action yet.

 Instead, we wait for the call to return, which means that the rest of the pipeline has processed the request AND the response.
 Once we have the response, we check to see if it was a 404.
 We also check to see if there's an extension.
-This is to make sure we're sure that the request was for a page, and not just a missing picture or something.
+This is to make sure the request was for a page, and not just a missing picture or something.

-If we think they're trying to reach a page that doesn't exist, we assume they're trying to hit an angular route, so we alter the request path to the root of the appilcation and
+If we think they're trying to reach a page that doesn't exist, we assume they're trying to hit an Angular route, so we alter the request path to the root of the application and
 **send the request back down the pipeline**.
 You should be careful here, especially with logging, as all of the middleware below us will think it's a new request.

 Luckily, this is exactly what we want for Angular.
 The browser URL remains the same, but the request looks like it was for the application root.
-This allows angular to load successfully and then automatically route to the correct client side view.
+This allows Angular to load successfully and then automatically route to the correct client side view.

 ## app.UseFileServer()

-The remaining two pieces of middleware expose the /wwwroot folder to the internet, and also the /node_modules folder which needs to be exposed to angular, but NPM will always install it in the project root instead of wwwroot.
+The remaining two pieces of middleware expose the /wwwroot folder to the internet, and also the /node_modules folder which needs to be exposed to Angular, but NPM will always install it in the project root instead of wwwroot.
 This trick makes it appear as if both folders are at the root of the application.

 I'll go into more detail about the UseFileServer middleware in future posts.